 How will I be supported in my academic studies?

 Your academic progress and attainment will be under scrutiny throughout your sixth form studies.
-Each sixth form student is allocated to a specialist academic tutor with whom you will meet on a regular basis to discuss progress and any issues which might be impacting on performance and rectify any problems.
-Your sixth form team – the Head of Sixth Form, academic tutors and subject teachers - also meet regularly to check how you are getting on.
+Each sixth form student is allocated to a tutor with whom you will meet on a regular basis to discuss progress and any issues which might be impacting on performance and rectify any problems.
+Your sixth form team – the Head of Sixth Form, tutor and subject teachers - also meet regularly to check how you are getting on.
 You will be monitored, frequently assessed and reported on – a process designed to ensure that you are able to challenge yourself and fulfil your academic potential.

 Our dedicated and specialist sixth form team is committed to enabling you to achieve academic success.
 We strive to ensure you become responsible and motivated students, each of whom possesses a genuine enjoyment of learning and ambition to achieve.